ankicommunity/ankicommunity-sync-server/README.rst

-Unfortunately, there isn't currently any user interface in the Anki destop program to point it at your personal sync server instead of AnkiWeb, so you'll have to write a short 'addon'.
+Unfortunately, there isn't currently any user interface in the Anki destop program to point it at your personal sync server instead of AnkiWeb, so you'll have to write a short "addon".

 Create a file like this in your Anki/addons folder called "mysyncserver.py"::